sk4698/raccoon-match-game/README.md

 # Raccoon Match Game

-This project implements a [tiles matching game] with raccoon pixel images as game assets.
+This project implements a tile-matching game with raccoon pixel images as game assets.

 ## Dependencies
 <code> pygame </code>